webexpress-framework/WebExpress/docs/development_guide.md

 }
 ```

-The control is a thin C# wrapper around `webexpress.webapp.DropdownTheme`
+The control is a thin C# wrapper around `webexpress.webapp.DropdownThemeCtrl`
 (itself an extension of `webexpress.webui.DropdownCtrl`); see the
 JavaScript guide for the REST data contract.